 The statute of limitations is the deadline that applies to your injury lawsuit.
 If the rideshare driver or the company they work for refuses to settle your claim, you must file your lawsuit before this deadline expires.
 The failure to do so could leave the court with no option but to enter a dismissal and end your case forever.

 Generally speaking, the statutory period for a car accident lasts for three years under CVP § 214.
 This three-year window begins to count down the moment your accident happens.
 Unless you can use a rare exception, waiting until after the statute expires to bring your case could result in a disappointing end to your lawsuit.

 You Could Obtain Financial Compensation Following a Rideshare Accident

 A serious injury in a rideshare accident could turn your life upside down.
 With long-term injuries, you could struggle to earn a living or meet your own basic needs.
 While money cannot erase the hardships you have faced, it could ease your financial challenges and make moving forward easier.

 If you are ready to proceed with your Huntington injury case, the Law Office of Cohen & Jaffe, LLP is here to help.
 Our firm understands the challenges of living with a debilitating car accident injury, and we look forward to helping you pursue the compensation you need.
 To learn how a Uber and Lyft rideshare accident attorney could help, call (516) 358-6900 for a free consultation.

-For a free legal consultation with a uber and lyft rideshare accidents lawyer serving Huntington, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
+For a free legal consultation with a rideshare accidents lawyer serving Huntington, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.